Protocell: Vesicles, micelles and membranes

+Põldsalu et al. (2021) suggested that the formation of model protocells from multilamellar lipid reservoirs starting from mixed amphiphiles is a plausible scenario for the emergence of the first cells.

-Cohen et al. (2022) suggest that plausible prebiotic production of fatty acids — leading to the development of early protocell membranes — is enriched on metal-rich mineral surfaces, possibly from impact craters, increasing the prebiotic environmental mass of lipids by 10^{2} times.
-They evaluate three different possible synthesis pathways of fatty acids in the Hadean, and found that these metal surfaces could produce 10^{11} - 10^{15} kg of 6-18 carbon fatty acids.
+Cohen et al. (2022) suggested that plausible prebiotic production of fatty acids — leading to the development of early protocell membranes — is enriched on metal-rich mineral surfaces, possibly from impact craters, increasing the prebiotic environmental mass of lipids by 10^{2} times.
+They evaluated three different possible synthesis pathways of fatty acids in the Hadean, and found that these metal surfaces could produce 10^{11} - 10^{15} kg of 6-18 carbon fatty acids.
 Of these products, the 8-18C fatty acids are compatible with membrane formation.
-They also propose that alternative amphiphiles like alcohols are co-synthesized with fatty acid, and can help improve membrane stability.
-However, despite this production, the authors state that net fatty acid synthesis would not yield sufficient concentrations for spontaneous membrane formation without significant evaporation of Earth's aqueous environments.
+They also proposed that alternative amphiphiles like alcohols are co-synthesized with fatty acid, and can help improve membrane stability.
+However, despite this production, the authors stated that net fatty acid synthesis would not yield sufficient concentrations for spontaneous membrane formation without significant evaporation of Earth's aqueous environments.

+Cho et al. (2024) showed that cysteine can generate membrane vesicles characteristic of protocells by spontaneously reacting with two short-chain thioesters to form diacyl lipids.
+That same year, Pulletikurti et al. showed a potential mechanism for the transition from fatty-acid-based to phospholipid vesicles using cyclic-phospholipids formed from fatty acids and glycerol.
+Also that year, while replicating the Miller-Urey experiment, Jenewein et al. found that silica in the presence of water induces the formation of biomorphic protocells.

 Membrane transport

 Schematic showing two possible conformations of the lipids at the edge of a pore.
 In the top image the lipids have not rearranged, so the pore wall is hydrophobic.
 In the bottom image some of the lipid heads have bent over, so the pore wall is hydrophilic.

 For cellular organisms, the transport of specific molecules across compartmentalizing membrane barriers is essential in order to exchange content with their environment and with other individuals.
-For example, content exchange between individuals enables the exchange of genes between individuals (horizontal gene transfer), an important factor in the evolution of cellular life.
+For example, content exchange between individuals enables the exchange of genes (horizontal gene transfer), an important factor in the evolution of cellular life.
 While modern cells can rely on complicated protein machineries to catalyze these crucial processes, protocells must have accomplished this using more simple mechanisms.

 Protocells composed of fatty acids would have been able to easily exchange small molecules and ions with their environment.
 Modern phospholipid bilayer cell membranes exhibit low permeability, but contain complex molecular assemblies which both actively and passively transport relevant molecules across the membrane in a highly specific manner.
 In the absence of these complex assemblies, simple fatty acid based protocell membranes would be more permeable and allow for greater non-specific transport across membranes.
 Molecules that would be highly permeable across protocell membranes include nucleoside monophosphate (NMP), nucleoside diphosphate (NDP), and nucleoside triphosphate (NTP), and may withstand millimolar concentrations of Mg^{2+}.
 Osmotic pressure can also play a significant role regarding this passive membrane transport.